gemfire/spring-for-apache-geode-examples/redis-to-cloud-cache/session-state/spring-session-boot/README.md

 ```

 ### Optional/Housekeeping
-For most projects, the following changes will not be necessary, but in this example the Cloud Cache application is a
+For most projects, the following changes will not be necessary, but in this example the GemFire application is a
 separate, self-contained project and these tweaks were needed:

-- In `settings.gradle`, update the `rootProject.name` from `boot.session.redis` to `boot.session.cloudcache`.
+- In `settings.gradle`, update the `rootProject.name` from `boot.session.redis` to `boot.session.gemfire`.
-- In `manifest.yml`, update the JAR name in `path` from `boot.session.redis` to `boot.session.cloudcache`.
+- In `manifest.yml`, update the JAR name in `path` from `boot.session.redis` to `boot.session.gemfire-0.0.1-SNAPSHOT.jar`.

-## Running the Cloud Cache Application
+## Running the Tanzu GemFire Application

-Navigate to the Cloud Cache application directory and execute the following command:
+Navigate to the GemFire application directory and execute the following command:
 ```bash
 ./gradlew bootRun
 ```

-**Note:** If you do not have a local GemFire/Cloud Cache instance running, you will see an exception logged of the form:
-`Could not connect to: localhost:40404`.
-The application is still running normally using the internal cache
-implementation.

 Go to localhost:8080 in your browser of choice.
 You should see a login screen like the following:
 ![login page](readme-images/login-page.png)